interpretml/interpret-community/README.md

 ```

 ## Instance-level (local) feature importance values
-Get the local feature importance values: use the following function calls to explain an individual instance or a group of instances.
-Please note that PFIExplainer does not support local explanations.
+Get the instance-level feature importance values: use the following function calls to explain an individual instance or a group of instances.
+Please note that PFIExplainer does not support instance-level explanations.

 ```python
 # explain the first data point in the test set